Tune In: Five Steps to Launching Branded Podcasts Successfully

 5. Host On A Relevant Platform

 Branded podcasts present many opportunities for marketers to amplify their brand’s voice, but it’s important to know how to stand out against the noise.
-Becoming a podcast expert can only help your brand position itself as a thought leader in the space.
+Creating branded podcasts provides another channel that can help your brand position as a thought leader.
 Take advantage of this interactive and engaging content strategy and get your audience to listen up!

 Is your company taking advantage of the rapid growth of branded podcasts and podcast advertising?
 We’d love to hear your thoughts.
 Email us at firstname.lastname@example.org or tweet us at @RampUp to share your strategies and insights.